 The first and next to last sections (track headers at top, channel strip sections near the bottom) will always be visible.
-The View Toggles on the bottom right allow you to decide whether each of the six other sections are shown or hidden, with another two options for whether the FX tracks or deactivated tracks should be displayed.
+The View Toggles on the bottom left allow you to decide whether each of the eight other sections are shown or hidden, with another two options for whether the FX tracks and deactivated tracks should be displayed.